csandman/dataset-collection/README.md

 # json-collection
-A collection of commonly used JSON files in multiple formats
+A collection of commonly used datasets in multiple file formats